 you have to pass the correct location using the

 Stopping the Server¶

-When you are finished, you can simply stop the web server using the
+When you finish your work, you can stop the web server with the following command:

 $ php bin/console server:stop

 This work, including the code samples, is licensed under a Creative Commons BY-SA 3.0 license.